thenativeweb/runfork/README.md

 ### Passing arguments to the fork

-You can pass arguments to the fork.
+You can also pass arguments to the fork.

 ```javascript
 const stop = runfork({